 Rating questions report as a Pie Chart with a table that includes a count and percent for each answer option.

-The below grid shows whether Rating (Likert Scale) questions are compatible with each of our report types.
-If you plan to do some specific analysis within SurveyGizmo this report compatibility chart should help you choose the right question types.
+The below grid shows which of the report types Rating (Likert Scale) questions are compatible with.
+If you plan to do some specific analysis within SurveyGizmo this report compatibility chart should help you choose the right question types!

 In the CSV/Excel Export, the data is displayed in a single column, showing the reporting values for the answer options.